Writer/Surfer

 Sizing Recommendation: For half sizes, size up to the next full size

-During a surf trip to Panama a few years ago, a few friends got caught hiking through the jungle to a surf spot we had been told about in the kind of mud that eats regular flip flops alive.
+During a surf trip to Panama a few years ago, a few friends and I got caught hiking through a jungle in the kind of mud that eats regular flip flops alive.
 The worst of the trail was literally a graveyard of abandoned poorly-made flip flops, and hidden razor-wire along the edges of the trail made things especially dicey.
-While Teva’s Universal sandals aren’t the most popular in California coastal towns that prioritize fashion over function, a hiking trail coated with six inches of Panamanian jungle mud with a 1-in-10 possibility of a foot laceration may be the perfect use case for a shoe originally designed to meet the demands of rafters on the Colorado River.
+While the Teva Original Universal sandals aren’t the most popular in California coastal towns that prioritize fashion over function (though they are making a retro-style comeback), a hiking trail coated with six inches of jungle mud with a 1-in-10 possibility of a foot laceration may be the perfect use case for a shoe originally designed to meet the demands of rafters on the Colorado River.

 We’d argue that for the traveling surfer who enjoys exploring remote corners of coastline in equatorial climates, a fully off-road capable, waterproof sandal like Teva’s Universal is a necessary part of the quiver and totally worth the weird tan lines.
-Unlike flip flops, Tevas can also be worn with socks which adds to their versatility.
-At the end of their lifecycle they can also be recycled through Teva’s TevaForever recycling program so they never see a landfill.
+To be clear, Teva’s Universals are not what you’d call hiking sandals – for something more trail-ready consider burly lugs like those on the Chaco Z/1 or the Teva Hurricane XLT2, which also add on a bit of support, unlike the Original Universals (learn more about those in our Best Hiking Sandals guide).
+However, the lack of weight is exactly what makes them perfect for travel in a carry-on or backpack – you never know when you might need a pair of adventure sandals, and you’ll be stoked to pull these out when you do.
+Unlike flip flops, Tevas can also be worn with socks which adds to their versatility, and the price point is pretty incredible.
+At the end of their lifecycle, they can also be recycled through Teva’s TevaForever recycling program so they never see a landfill.
+Read our full review of the Original Universals here.

 Havaianas Top